 Otherwise, a cash back card is a better option.
 Most cash back cards don’t charge an annual fee.
 They can also make it easier to earn bonus points on your daily spending.
 Since you can redeem your rewards for cash statement credits or bank account deposits, your cash rewards are less likely to expire than travel miles.

 The best travel credit card depends on your travel habits and the annual fee you’re willing to pay.
 However, you should consider these cards first due to their flexibility:

 - Capital One® Venture® Rewards Credit Card.
-Earn 2x miles on all purchases and get a fee credit of up to $100 for Global Entry or TSA PreCheck.
+Earn 2x miles on purchases and get a fee credit of up to $100 for Global Entry or TSA PreCheck.
 Miles can be redeemed for travel statement credits, booking upcoming travel, or transfer to airline partners.
-The annual fee is $0 for the first year and then $95.
+The annual fee is $95.

 - Chase Sapphire Preferred® Card.
 Earn 2x points on travel and dining (1x point for everything else).
 Points are worth 25% more when booking award travel.
 You can also transfer to airline and hotel partners at a 1:1 ratio.
 Valuable travel insurance benefits as well.
 The annual fee is $95.

 - Chase Sapphire Reserve®.
 Earn 3x points on travel for each $1 spent (after the first $300 is spent annually on travel purchases).
 Earn 3x points on dining purchases worldwide.
 Additional benefits include $300 annual travel credit, Priority Pass airport lounge access, and Global Entry or TSA PreCheck fee credit.